nickcat03/KSS-Randomizer/README.md

 This is a randomizer for Kirby Super Star.
 This software currently only allows for room randomization in the Great Cave Offensive sub-game, but more features will soon be added.

-If you are interested in making content that uses this randomizer, all I ask is for some sort of credit either in the description or in the video itself.
-Thank you <3

 # Setup

 In order to use this randomizer, you will need the following: